TechTrailblazers/ttbTeamAgreement/README.md

 ### What are the key strengths of each person on the team?

 - John: Leadership and Teamwork
-- Mike-good listener, eye for detail, strives for quality, good at finding bugs
 - Julio: The Strength that Julio brings in knowledge with JavaScript and problem solving.
 Also skills in Node js and React js.

 ### How can you best utilize these strengths in the execution of your project?

 - John: Help others when they need assistance and help move things forward to the end goal when it seems like others are stuck
-- Mike: proofreading code
 - Julio: As a team player he can help others to help guide them when they encounter a problem and understand why it works.

 ### In which professional competencies do you each want to develop greater strength?

 - John: Getting Better with my craft and Ensuring I can make a quality Project
-- Mike: teamwork, skill in the craft
 - Julio: The professional competencies he would like to improve in is in the tool proficient and prioritization.

 ### Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?